 First aid treatment at school is restricted to cleaning and bandaging only.
 Parents will be contacted if follow-up treatment is deemed necessary.

 BEE STING ALLERGIES, FOOD ALLERGIES, AND ASTHMATIC CONDITIONS

 Notification will be documented through Final Forms Health History and Medical profile.
+Please complete Final Forms before the start of the school year.

 STUDENTS ILL DURING SCHOOL